When Two become One

 Warming of the Rings

-The couple’s rings are tied together with ribbon (or any cord) and passed amongst all your friends and family to be loaded with their love and good wishes.
+The couple’s rings are tied together with ribbon (or any cord) and passed amongst all your family & friends to be loaded with their love and good wishes.
 They come full circle back to the couple for the exchange of vows and rings.
 This can be accompanied by music.
+Simple, but very touching.

-The couple’s rings are tied together with ribbon (or any cord) and passed amongst all your friends and family to be loaded with their love and good wishes.
+The couple’s rings are tied together with ribbon (or any cord) and passed amongst all your family & friends to be loaded with their love and good wishes.
 They come full circle back to the couple for the exchange of vows and rings.
 This can be accompanied by music.
+Simple, but very touching.

 Wine Ceremony